onox/json-ada/README.md

 ## Tests

 The project contains a set of unit tests.
-Use `make test` to build and run the unit tests.
+Use `make tests` to build and run the unit tests.
 A coverage report can be generated with `make coverage`:

 ```
-$ make test
+$ make tests
 $ make coverage
 ```